liupei404/K3NG/330-Feature:-Display.md

 To configure the LCD display, follow these steps:

-_First_, Uncomment only one of the lines below in keyer_features_and_options.h.kThe appropriate line will depend on your display type:
+_First_, Uncomment only one of the lines below in features files (typically keyer_features_and_options.h).
+The appropriate line will depend on your display type:

     #define FEATURE_LCD_4BIT                // classic LCD display using 4 I/O lines
     #define FEATURE_LCD_ADAFRUIT_I2C          // Adafruit I2C LCD display using MCP23017 at addr 0x20